Semiparametric Discovery and Estimation of Interaction in Mixed Exposures using Stochastic Interventions: Simulations

 \subsection{Results}

-\textbf{SuperNOVA consistently discovers interactions}.
-The interaction effect was identified in 100\% of the folds in all sample sizes.
-This indicates that, at least in this simple simulation, the default learners are flexible enough to capture the interaction effect. \textbf{Target parameters estimated by SuperNOVA converge to truth at a $1/\sqrt{n}$ rate}, \textbf{Figure \ref{fig:convergence} A} shows the absolute bias, CI coverage, mean squared error, and standard deviation as the sample size increases to 5000.
-For bias, MSE and standard deviation, there is a converge to zero at sample size 5000.
-For coverage, the average coverage for each target parameter was: individual shift: 98\%; joint shift: 96\%; interaction: 96\%.
+\textbf{InterXshift consistently discovers and estimates the correct interaction}.
+The top synergistic interaction effect was identified in 100\% of the folds in all sample sizes. \textbf{Figure \ref{fig:convergence}} shows the absolute bias, bias times $\sqrt{n}$, CI coverage, mean squared error, and standard deviation as the sample size increases to 3000.
+For bias, MSE and standard deviation, there is a converge to near zero at sample size 3000.
+For coverage, the average coverage for each target parameter was: individual shift: 95.5\%; joint shift: 96\%; interaction: 96\%.
+Coverage was slightly high at lower sample sizes but this is likely due to variability in the simulation.
+The absolute bias times $\sqrt{n}$ should look flat if convergence is at $\sqrt{n}$ rate which we generally see with some variability in the simulation.

-To establish \texttt{SuperNOVA}'s estimator validity, it is essential to demonstrate that its sampling distribution approximates a normal distribution centered at 0, with its variance decreasing as sample size grows.
-This is evaluated through the sampling distribution of each estimate. \textbf{Figure \ref{fig:convergence} B} illustrates the probability density of the standardized bias relative to true estimates in 50 iterations for varying sample sizes, indicating convergence to a mean 0 normal distribution as sample size increases.
-Specifically, \textbf{Figure \ref{fig:convergence} B. Individual Effect} displays the convergence of the standardized bias for a single variable shift towards a normal distribution with mean 0 and standard deviation 1.
-Likewise, \textbf{Figure \ref{fig:convergence} B. Joint Effect} and \textbf{Figure \ref{fig:convergence} B. Interaction} depict the sampling distributions for dual variable shifts and interaction parameter estimates, respectively.
-In all scenarios, the distributions align with a standard normal distribution as the sample size increases, ensuring the reliability of our inferential approach.